 Under the supportive eye of her instructor, Seeta Sukhdeo breathes deeply and reaches further.
 She is clearly enjoying the challenge and benefit of a local seniors’ yoga program—one made possible through the work of United Way.

 Widowed 30 years and still carrying family responsibilities, Seeta first attended the program over a year ago, in a bid for relief from the pain of sciatica.
 “I didn’t know if I could manage any exercise, but afterwards, it felt so good.”

-Soon, though, the 72-year-old found that attending the twice-weekly class was more than just a way to relieve pain and stay fit.
+Soon, though, the 72-year-old found that attending the twice-weekly class is more than just a way to relieve pain and stay fit.
 Indeed, it has become the calendar commitment that lifts her spirits and adds shape to her week.
 “When I come here, it’s a break.
 I don’t think about problems.
 It’s good to get out, to come and be with the group.”